-ON THIS PAGE: You will find information about how many children and teens learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children and teens are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from a number of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with Ewing sarcoma.
+These estimates are based on data from a number of people with this type of cancer in the United States, so the actual risk for a particular individual may be different.
+It is not possible to tell a person how long he or she will live with a Ewing tumor.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of Ewing sarcoma.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society.

 The next section in this guide is Medical Illustrations, and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.